Speaker(s): Jacqueline Towers-Perkins, Annelien Bruins, Stephanie Manasseh

 Emerging Artists: A Popular Entry-Level Market for Buyers

 As the contemporary art market continues to grow, more and more collectors are interested in buying work from emerging artists, whether for enjoyment or investment purposes.

 What are the factors that a buyer needs to take into consideration before spending money on an artwork?
 And can the trajectory of an artist be predicted from the moment they graduate to their entry onto the primary market and transfer to the secondary market?
-What is the difference between buying emerging art at a gallery and at auction?
-This panel aims to provide collectors with hands-on guidance on how to assess emerging art – before they buy.
+What is the difference between buying art by emerging artists at a gallery and at auction?
+Here are a few easy tips to help you when assessing works by emerging artists:

 Stephanie Manasseh was born and raised in Montreal and graduated from McGill University.
 In 1997 she moved to Europe and lived in Prague and Milan before moving to Brussels.
 She spent two years running conferences in Milan and has since studied with Sotheby’s in London.

 She launched the first Accessible Art Fair in 2007 in Belgium.
 Her mission has always been to bring together talented...